reactjs/react-modal/docs/index.md

     Boolean indicating if the modal should allow focus to leave the modal when it's visible.
     If you set this flag to true, it's likely that you'll want to set disableTabTrap=true also, to allow focus to leave the modal using the tab button.

+    It is worth mentioning that if you have many modals open and one or more of them don't have disableFocusTrap set, a focus trap will exist until those modals have been closed.
   */}

   disableTabTrap={